man holding portfolio standing in field with tall grass

 Getting a personal loan is a relatively straightforward process.

-You should always compare rates and terms between lenders before taking on a loan, so you’ll want to first get prequalified with a soft credit check.
-Once you’ve found an offer that works for you, submit an application and wait to see if you’re approved.
-If your application is approved, you should receive your funds within a week, but it could happen within a day or two.
-Rocket Loansoffers same-day funding, meaning you could potentially get your money on the day you apply.*
+If your application is approved, you should get your funds within a week, but it could happen within a day or two.
+Rocket Loans℠ even offers same-day funding, meaning you could get your money on the day you apply.1

 Pros And Cons Of Using A Personal Loan To Buy Land